NEWS

 Synopsis

-The start of hurricane season is upon us, beginning June 1st.
+The Atlantic hurricane season begins on June 1st and runs through November 30th.
 Hurricanes are no stranger to Texans, but we can never be too prepared.
 This period is critical for property managers, owners and operators across Texas.
 Even those outside the direct path of the storm face threats from flash floods and riverine flooding.
 The Texas Apartment Association (TAA) understands the importance of being well-prepared to protect your property, your residents, and your community.
-These ideas and suggestions are areas for you to potentially consider when preparing for hurricanes and may help address safety issues and minimize damage.
+These ideas and suggestions are areas to potentially consider when preparing for hurricanes and may help address safety issues and minimize damage.

 Understanding the Risks